PERI Research Fellows — 2022

 Zeynep Beyhan - 2019-20 Visiting PERI Ph.D.
 Fellow

 Zeynep Beyhan was the 2019-20 Visiting Ph.D.
 Fellow in the Political Economy Research Institute at MTSU.
-She was a third-year Ph.D. candidate in economics at University of Macerata (Italy).
+She is now a She recieved her Ph.D. in economics in 2021 at University of Macerata (Italy).
 She earned her bachelor’s degree and her M.A in economics at University of Uludağ (Turkey).
 Zeynep also did internships at Central Bank of Turkey, The Ministery Economy of Turkey, The Embassy of the Republic of Turkey, and the Office of the Commercial Counsellor in Italy.
 Zeynep’s main research interests include Sustainable Development, Regional Political Risk and International Political Economy.
 In addition to her native Turkish, she speaks English and Italian.

 2021 Summer Fellows